-For many people, the thought of building a simple website, let alone one that allows customers to purchase products, is quite a daunting prospect.
+For many people, the thought of designing a WordPress website or building a Shopify e-Commerce store, let alone one that allows customers to purchase products, is quite a daunting prospect.
 The truth is though, that with the correct thought and preparation it is a relatively simple process.
 Advances in technology have made it possible for even those with no programming knowledge or design prowess to be an integral part of a website build.

 I am going to assume that you already have an offline business established, or if not, have identified the product you want to sell online and have your business plan intact.